elvispronda/Learning2/README.md

 Do some exercises

 ##Local Changes
-1.open index.html in your favorite brouser.
+1.open index.html in your favorite browser.